 Integrated Reasoning Section

-The Integrated Reasoning section is the part of the GMAT exam that measures how well you integrate and interpret data to solve complex problems.
+The Integrated Reasoning (IR) section of the exam measures how well you integrate data to solve complex problems.

 - Multi-Source Reasoning

-“Measures your ability to examine data from multiple sources text passages, tables, graphics, or some combination of the three—and to analyze each source of data carefully to answer multiple questions.
-Some questions will require you to recognize discrepancies among different sources of data.
+“Measures your ability to examine data from multiple sources text passages, tables, graphics, or some combination of the three—and to analyse each source of data carefully to answer multiple questions.
+Some questions will require you to recognise discrepancies among different sources of data.
 Others will ask you to draw inferences, and still others may require you to determine whether data is relevant.”

 - Table Analysis

-“Measures your ability sort and analyze a table of data, similar to a spreadsheet, in order to determine what information is relevant or meets certain conditions.”
+“Measures your ability sort and analyse a table of data, similar to a spreadsheet, in order to determine what information is relevant or meets certain conditions.”